jondkinney/docusign_rest/README.md

 This 'wrapper gem' hooks a Ruby app (currently only tested with Rails) up to the [DocuSign](http://www.docusign.com/) [REST API](http://www.docusign.com/developer-center) to allow for embedded signing.

+This gem is a fork of j2fly's version with a few modifications that make it easier to use API 'v2'.

 ## Installation

 Add this line to your application's Gemfile: